-An Android release readiness checklist should verify security flags, signing status, R8 and resource shrink settings, exposed secrets, dependency health, SDK versions, artifact size, and CI/CD reproducibility before the APK or AAB is shipped.
+An Android release readiness checklist should verify security flags, signing status, R8 and resource shrink settings, exposed secrets, dependency health, SDK versions, artifact size, native library compatibility, and CI/CD reproducibility before the APK or AAB is shipped.

 Why Release Checks Matter